makrai/notes/kratzer88-stage-level-individual-level-pred.md

 They adore the same piece or music

-Properties like 'adoring the same piece of music' c�m only apply to plural Individuals or groups.
+Properties like 'adoring the same piece of music' cam only apply to plural Individuals or groups.
 But then It should be conceptually possible to consider all the Sicilians who adore a piece of music as a group.
 And we should get the effect of an object asymmetr1c reading